bellmcp/Natours-Nexter-Trillo/README.md

 * Download the complete package by hit the green button saying "Clone or download" then choose the "Download ZIP" option.
 * Download and install [Node.js](https://nodejs.org/en/) (LTS version).
 Check if the installation is correct by run `node -v` and `npm -v` commands in Terminal, you will see version number as the results.
 * Access to the main project's folder path by `cd` command until you reached the correct path.
-Check if the current path location is correct by `ls` command, you will see "dist", "package-lock.json", "src", "package.json" and "webpack.config.js" as the results.
+Check if the current path location is correct by `ls` command, you will see the current working path as the results.
 * Download and install essential plugins by run `npm install` command.
 Check if the installation is correct, you will see the "node_modules" folder in the main project folder.
 * Run the project in browser by simply type `npm run start` command.
 * Terminate the project by hitting `Ctrl + C` in the Terminal.